C-Dog346/Portfolio/README.md

 # Portfolio
-My personal portfolio website, hosted with GitHub Pages
+My personal portfolio website, soon to be hosted with GitHub Pages [UNDER CONSTRUCTION!]